fitrijamsari/Data-Science-Projects/README.md

 ### 4. Customer Churn Prediction

 - **Description:** The main objective of the Bank Customer Churn Prediction project is to analyze the demographics in order to predict whether a customer will leave the bank or not.
+- **Technologies Used:**

+* Features with outliers has been handled using IQR method.
+* Imbalance dataset has been handled using SMOTE method.
-- **Technologies Used:** The notebooks uses Decision Tree Classifier and Random Forest Classifier.
-Model training was done using GridSearchCV to find the best parameters.
+* The dataset was trained with 6 different model Logistic Regression, SVM, KNN, Decision Tree Classifier, Random Forest Classifier and XGboost.
+Tree based model training was done using GridSearchCV to find the best parameters.

-- **Results:** The Random Forest Classifier performed best with accuracy of 86.8%
+- **Results:** Since this case is a imbalance dataset classification problem, we have to evaluate the f1-score, specificity, precision-recall curves and precision (FP cost more than FN).XGBoost model performed best with highest value of accuracy, precision, f1-score, specificity, precision-recall curves compare to other models.
+Random Forest Classifier perform the 2nd best.

 ### 5. Heart Stroke Prediction